saros-project/saros/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide the corresponding log files, but be sure to **remove or obfuscate sensitive data** you don't want to publish.
 Please also make sure only to include the log files concerning the session you encountered the bug in.

 You can find the log files in the following locations:
-* IntelliJ IDEA:
+* IntelliJ platform based IDEs:
-  The log files for JetBrains IDEs are located in the IDE system directory (here called `IDE_SYSTEM_DIR`).
+  The log files for IntelliJ platform based IDEs are located in the IDE system directory (here called `IDE_SYSTEM_DIR`).
   An overview over all configurations is given on https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs

   For releases 2019.3 and earlier, see https://www.jetbrains.com/help/idea/2019.3/tuning-the-ide.html#system-directory For release 2020.1 and later, see https://www.jetbrains.com/help/idea/2020.1/tuning-the-ide.html#system-directory